nuitrcs/regex_workshop/part1.md

 ![Image of tool](tool_tour.png)

-You can [open the tool](http://regexr.com/5rdpd) with the astronaut text and example loaded.
+You can [open the tool](http://regexr.com/5rddd) with the astronaut text loaded.

 In this tool, you type the regular expression in between `//`.
 In Python and R, the regular expression will be an input to a function instead, so you'll express it as a string or a special raw string designed for use with regular expressions.